Frequently Asked Questions

 It all started with my first website: CyberDyze.
 When I registered the domain I wanted nothing else than to make myself an amazing website, and the name sounded amazing.
 I didn't brainstorm much, I just took the first thing that popped into my head.
-It had nothing to do with gambling or board games; if it had to have something to do with anything then it was probably the act of dicing foes into tiny velvet-colored cubes.
+It had nothing to do with gambling or board games; if it had to have something to do with anything then it was probably the act of dicing foes into tiny velvet-colored cubes (within violent videogames in which such things are common practice).
 I guess it did have a little to do with my main alias online at the time, one I still haven't changed.
 I'm known as *pause for effect* the Cyberdevil.

 For as long as I've been online I've been known as the Cyberdevil.
-It's a name chosen partly in homage to the Cyberdemon - the most fierce of demonic foes you encounter while playing Doom, and partly in homeage to the game itself.
-Doom is a FPS from 1993 that forever revolutionized the action genre of gaming.
-It was the first I played within the genre, and later became a favorite.
-Id Software have been pioneers within the genre both before and after this one game.
-You can read more about the game here, or more about me here.
+It's a name chosen partly in homage to the Cyberdemon - the most fierce of demonic foes you encounter whilst playing DOOM, and partly in homeage to the game itself.
+DOOM is a FPS from 1993 that forever revolutionized the action genre of gaming.
+It was the first game I played within the genre, and later it became a favorite.
+Id Software have been pioneers with FPS games both before and after this one game.
+You can read more about DOOM here, or more about me here.

 CyberD VS CyberDB